ti24horas/CouchDbProvider/README.md

         {
             var configuration = new ConfigurationBuilder();

-            // the code bellow connect to host and port, read all collections from database amd listen for changes configuration.AddCouchDb("your_ip_address", 5984, "configuration", true);
+            // the code bellow connect to host and port, read all collections from database from third parameter and listen for changes configuration.AddCouchDb("your_ip_address", 5984, "configuration", true);
             configuration.AddCouchDb("your_ip_address", 5984, "redirections", true);